 For a complete step-by-step guide for Linux using IntellJ IDEA as the IDE, have a look at the following video instructions:

-It is strongly recommend that you have git installed: official installation instructions.
+It is strongly recommend that you have git installed.

 In Debian-based distros:

 In Windows: Download the installer and install it.

 choco install git.install -y --params "/GitAndUnixToolsOnPath /WindowsTerminal to a) install git and b) have linux commands such as